arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![The "Submit" button is at the bottom right of the Arcus Install tool.](media/install_git_submit.png)

-You'll see the directory it's cloning to in the messages on the screen -- this will be `~/git/repository_name` where `~` is your home directory (your CHOP username), and `repository_name` is whatever you entered in the Install form.
+You'll see the directory it's cloning to in the messages on the screen -- this will be `~/git/repository_name` where `~` is your home directory (your CHOP username), and `repository_name` is whatever you entered in the Install Tool.
 In this example, it's `/home/hartmanr1/git/Arcus_Labs_Orientation`.

 ![After you click "Submit," the install form is replaced by a box showing progress cloning the repository.
 A printed message at the bottom of the box reads "Submissions still processing..."](media/install_git_processing.png)